-While cash flow can come from bond interest or interest from other types of investments, income investors hone in on dividends.
+Cash flow can come from bond interest, interest from other types of investments, and of course, dividends.
 A dividend is the distribution of a company's earnings paid out to shareholders; it's often viewed by its dividend yield, a metric that measures a dividend as a percent of the current stock price.
 Many academic studies show tha t dividends make up large portions of long-term returns, and in many cases, dividend contributions surpass one-third of total returns.

 NBT Bancorp in Focus

-Based in Norwich, NBT Bancorp (NBTB) is in the Finance sector, and so far this year, shares have seen a price change of 8.47%.
-The financial holding company is currently shelling out a dividend of $0.26 per share, with a dividend yield of 2.77%.
-This compares to the Banks - Northeast industry's yield of 1.83% and the S&P 500's yield of 1.88%.
+NBT Bancorp (NBTB) is headquartered in Norwich, and is in the Finance sector.
+The stock has seen a price change of 9.66% since the start of the year.
+Currently paying a dividend of $0.26 per share, the company has a dividend yield of 2.74%.
+In comparison, the Banks - Northeast industry's yield is 1.75%, while the S&P 500's yield is 1.89%.

-In terms of dividend growth, the company's current annualized dividend of $1.04 is up 5.1% from last year.
-NBT Bancorp has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 4.58%.
+Looking at dividend growth, the company's current annualized dividend of $1.04 is up 5.1% from last year.
+Over the last 5 years, NBT Bancorp has increased its dividend 3 times on a year-over-year basis for an average annual increase of 4.34%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, NBT's payout ratio is 40%, which means it paid out 40% of its trailing 12-month EPS as dividend.
+Right now, NBT's payout ratio is 41%, which means it paid out 41% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, NBTB expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $2.63 per share, representing a year-over-year earnings growth rate of 2.73%.
+The Zacks Consensus Estimate for 2019 is $2.64 per share, with earnings expected to increase 3.13% from the year ago period.

 Investors like dividends for a variety of different reasons, from tax advantages and decreasing overall portfolio risk to considerably improving stock investing profits.
 However, not all companies offer a quarterly payout.